55 killed, 150 injured in Kabul school blast

 KABUL: Explosions caused by a car bomb and mortars outside a school in the Afghan capital Kabul on Saturday killed at least 55 people and wounded over 150, mostly female students, officials said.

+The explosion rocked the west Kabul district of Dasht-e-Barchi - a regular target of militants - as residents were out shopping ahead of Eidul Fitr next week.
 It comes as the United States military continues to pull out its last remaining 2,500 troops from violence-wracked Afghanistan, despite faltering peace efforts between the Taliban and Afghan government to end a decades-long war.
+Interior Ministry spokesperson Tareq Arian told reporters that at least “30 people were killed and 52 wounded” in the blast.
+Arian’s deputy Hamid Roshan said that an investigation had begun into the explosion, adding that casualties included students.

 “I saw many bloodied bodies in dust and smoke, while some of the wounded were screaming in pain,” Reza, who escaped the blast, said, adding that most of the victims were teenaged female students who had just left the school.
 “I saw a woman checking the bodies and calling for her daughter.
 She then found her daughter’s blood stained purse after which she fainted and fell to the ground”.